-How to Reduce Your Plant's Vibrator Noise Exposure
+How to Reduce Your Plant's Exposure to Vibrator Noise

 By Rob Beiersdorfer

 Today's federal, state, and local regulations regarding acceptable noise levels in and around the industrial work environment are stringent.
 The Occupational Safety and Health Administration (OSHA) requires employers to implement a hearing conservation program when noise exposure is at or above 85dB averaged over eight working hours.